jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 ___

-# Building a Recipe Search Engine
+# Example: Building a Recipe Search Engine

 The Elasticsearch Kotlin Client is designed to simplify writing code that interacts with Elasticsearch.